jav-solo/jav-solo/README.md

   - Mario Kart 8
 - I used to be a professional firefighter

-Check out my site and see my profile for contact info!
+Look left (above on mobile) for site and contact info!